theocrithary/Terraform_PowerFlex45/README.md

+- A video demonstrating the complete process is provided at this link; https://www.youtube.com/watch?v=FaFBhr6N3w4

 - Credit is also given to Ambar Hassani https://github.com/thecloudgarage for contributing and sharing some of the Terraform source code.

 # Pre-requisites